-- Always use the machine's lifting point (A) to lift the machine. - The lifting equipment must be dimensioned in order to fulfil all regulations.
-Before lifting check that the shock absorbers (B) are correctly attached and not damaged.
+Always use the machine's safety frame lifting point (A) to lift the machine.

+- Lifting equipment must be dimensioned in order to fulfil all regulations. - Before lifting check that the shock absorbers (B) and safety frame (C) are correctly attached and not damaged.